cowprotocol/docs/docs/cow-protocol/reference/contracts/periphery/composable_cow.md

 In order to delegate signature verification to `ComposableCoW`, the delegating contract may either:

-1. Be a `Safe` and use `ExtensibleFallbackHandler` that allows for `EIP-712` domain delegation to a custom contract (i.e. `ComposableCoW`); or
+1. Be a Safe and use `ExtensibleFallbackHandler` that allows for `EIP-712` domain delegation to a custom contract (i.e. `ComposableCoW`); or
 2. Implement `ERC-1271` and within the `isValidSignature` method, call `ComposableCoW.isValidSafeSignature()`.

 :::tip

-ComposableCoW can also be used with contracts other than `Safe`.
+ComposableCoW can also be used with contracts other than Safe.
 The [`ERC1271Forwarder`](https://github.com/cowprotocol/composable-cow/blob/main/src/ERC1271Forwarder.sol) abstract contract has been provided to allow for new contracts to easily integrate with ComposableCoW.

 :::